GeminiDRSoftware/DRAGONS/recipe_system/docs/reduce_UsersManual/interfaces.rst

-Such a command for complex processing of data is possible because AstroData and the Recipe System do all the necessary work in determining how the data are to be processed, which is critcially based upon the determination of the `typeset` that applies to that data.
+Such a command for complex processing of data is possible because AstroData and the Recipe System do all the necessary work in determining how the data are to be processed, which is critcially based upon the determination of the `tag set` that applies to that data.

-Without any user-specified recipe (-r --recipe), the default recipe is ``qaReduce``, which is defined for various AstroDataTypes and currently used during summit operations.
-The Recipe System uses the astrodata tag set and context to search and find the recipe to run.
+Without any user-specified recipe (-r --recipe), the default recipe is ``qaReduce``, which is defined for various AstroData tag sets and currently used during summit operations.
+Unless passed a explicit recipe (-r --recipename), the Recipe System uses the astrodata tag set and context to locate the appropriate recipe to run.

 The recipe libraries for a GMOS_IMAGE, are defined under ::